lankaapura/lankapura.net/_posts/2020-12-14-package-and-distribute-wpf-apps-using-azure-devops/2020-12-14-package-and-distribute-wpf-apps-using-azure-devops.md

         workingDirectory: '$(Pipeline.Workspace)\drop\PrismWeb\wwwroot\client'
 ```

-Update the file extension to .deploy as a workaround for download restrictions.
+### Update the file extension to .deploy as a workaround for download restrictions

 ```yaml
 - task: PowerShell@2